vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/config/item.md

 ### image

-- Type: `string` (full or absolute link of the image)
+- Type: `string`

-Page cover/share image
+Page cover/share image, should be full link or absolute link.

 ## Feed configuration in FrontMatter